• Skip to primary navigation

 Peanut butter cookie dough balls on a stainless steel baking sheet lined with parchment paper.

-Then, scoop out tablespoon-sized balls of dough onto your baking sheet, leaving a couple inches in between each.
+Scoop out rounded tablespoon-sized chunks of dough, roll them into balls, and place them on your baking sheet, leaving a couple inches in between each.

 Close up of peanut butter cookies with a crisscross design on their tops.